rgknp/AIDayLabs/lab04.2-deploying_a_scoring_service_to_aks/0_README.md

 f.close()
 ```

+Notice the difference between the above code chunk and the one proceeding it: By running the above code chunk, we replace `model.pkl` which contained the earlier Naive Bayes model (stored in the `model` object in the Python script) with the decision tree model represented by `dt`.
 Launch CLI and run the following code:

 ```
 az ml experiment submit -c local CATelcoCustomerChurnModelingWithoutDprep.py
 ```

-As a result, the decision tree model file will overwrite the naive bayes model file in the `outputs` subfolder.
+As a result, the decision tree model file will overwrite the Naive Bayes model file in the `outputs` subfolder.
 This is fine since the earlier model was already registered when the local service was created (in a prior lab).
 This means we can always roll back to that model if need be.

 ![CATelcoCustomer](images/CATelcoCustomer_gWithoutDprep.png)